animatedmax/docs-cassandra/install.html.md

 1. Click the newly added tile to review any configurable options.
 1. Click **Apply Changes** to install the service.

+<div id="making_changes"></div>
+## Making changes to an existing installation

+Your installed Cassandra cluster is availability zone aware.
+If you make changes to your installation's availability zones, please be aware that you will need to manually run a [sequential repair](http://docs.datastax.com/en/cassandra/2.1/cassandra/operations/opsRepairNodesManualRepair.html) and [cleanup process](http://docs.datastax.com/en/cassandra/2.1/cassandra/tools/toolsCleanup.html) on each node before your cluster is ready for use.
+For more information please see the Datastax documentation on [topology changes](http://docs.datastax.com/en/cassandra/2.1/cassandra/operations/opsMoveNodeRack.html).

+<div id="data_center_name"></div>
+## Data Center Name

+Once the data center name has been set for a deployment, it must not be changed.
+Any attempt to change the data center name of an existing deployment will result in a deployment failure, since the deployment will prevent the change from being applied in order to protect your data.

+Should you accidentally change the name and encounter this scenario, you can recover your deployment simply by resetting the data center name back to its original value, and clicking 'Apply changes'.

 <div id="example"></div>
 ## Example Application